music-action/how-to-test-the-hexagon-kotlin-2024/README.md

 in the branches, you can see many exercisms that we started to code based on that seed.

-First we started with the Accounting Balance kata, from and with Arnaud Bailly
+First we started with the 'double-entry accounting' kata, from and with Arnaud Bailly